 - Brussels Nord

 - Brussels Midi

-Travelling to the Belgian Grand Prix from the UK
+Travelling by train from Britain to the Belgian Grand Prix (with or without your car)

 Getting to Spa Francorchamps by Eurostar from London’s St. Pancras Station